prisma/prisma/docs/photon/use-only-photon.md

 1. Introspecting your database schema
 1. Generating a data model based on the introspection
-1. Generating the Photon API in your selected language
+1. Generating the Prisma Client JS API in your selected language

 Plus, if you've selected a boilerplate to get started, it downloads the boilerplate code and configures it to connect to your database and match the generated data model.